talitharibeiro/duckduckgo-search/backend/README.md

 ## Notes

 - The search history is saved in `query-history.json` under the `history` directory.
 If this directory does not exist, it will be created automatically.
-- The backend is modular and can be extended to include additional features like user authentication or advanced search filtering.